This post may contain affiliate links.

 Olive oil

-I love baking with olive oil, and when it’s one of the main flavors I will often use extra-virgin olive oil, like in this lemon tart recipe.
+I love baking with olive oil, and when it’s one of the main flavors I will often use extra-virgin olive oil, like in this lemon olive oil cake recipe.
 However for this recipe, I often prefer regular olive oil for its mild flavor which allows the vanilla, cinnamon and whole-wheat flavor to come through.

 Egg